rtens/blog.rtens.org/src/articles/2013-04-22 DI - push or pull.md

 ## Conclusion ##

 While the software architect in me strongly leans towards pushing, the lazy programmer in me often times uses pulling.
 It's just less writing.
 But it's probably not a good idea to couple everything with your DIC.
 This is confirmed by the [clean code cheat sheet][clean] with the anti-pattern "Artificial Coupling".
+But still, the easier to read and to maintain code could be worth it.

-I would like to know what you think about it.
+I would like to know what you think about this.
 Which approach do you usually use?

 [clean]: http://www.planetgeek.ch/wp-content/uploads/2011/02/Clean-Code-Cheat-Sheet-V1.3.pdf